ConsistencyPlus/ConsistencyPlus/CONTRIBUTING.md

 ### Texture Artists

-While we already have a decent number of people doing the textures for Consistency+, if you wish to contribute assets then feel free to share them with us.
-If you have textures for blocks we have planned but not added yet, or improvements to textures already in the mod, they may be added in our next update if our team likes them and they fit in with our other assets.
+Similar to the development roles, there are two artist roles - Texture Artist, and Asset Contributor.
+Asset Contributors are people who have contributed a small amount of textures, usually as a one-time thing, whereas Texture Artists are people who wish to continue working with us and helping with texture creation.

 ### Translators